-- If your machine is fitted with a bearing box drive input, which is fitted to the Shelbourne Header main frame and not the adapter plate i.e. JD then DISCONNECT the drive coupling. - Set the Shelbourne Header skids in the middle position. - On level concrete lower the Shelbourne Header to the ground i.e. so the skids touch the concrete.
+- If your machine is fitted with a bearing box or solid drive input, which is fitted to the Shelbourne Header main frame and not the adapter plate i.e. JD then DISCONNECT the drive coupling. - Set the Shelbourne Header skids in the middle position. - On level concrete lower the Shelbourne Header to the ground i.e. so the skids touch the concrete.

-- The side plates of the header should be approximately horizontal to the ground line or tilted back very slightly. - If adjustment is required, before adjusting the studs, the bolts securing the auger stripper plates on the adapter plate only should be loosened to prevent jamming. - Adjust the studs (A) Fig.3 of the adapter plate equal amounts until the setting is approximately correct. - Lock the adjusting stud nuts. - In such position the rotor clearance to the ground should be approx 50mm to 75mm.
-This clearance is adjusted by moving the skids on the slots. - If the rotor is still too close to the ground then a skid extension kit should be fitted, this is available through your dealer ( Ref.
-Bulletin TSB-01005 ).
-This requirement will vary between different combines, depending on feeder length, and wheel and tyre size etc. - Re-set the auger stripper plates on the adapter plate, FIG 11 section 7.4, to give approx 5mm clearance from the auger flights. - For machines fitted with the bearing box on the header main frame, realign the header drive as described below.
+- Check tilt adjustment.
+The side plates of the header should be approximately horizontal to the ground line or tilted back very slightly. - If adjustment is required, before adjusting the adapter studs, the bolts securing the auger stripper plates on the adapter plate only should be loosened to prevent jamming. - Adjust the studs (A) Fig.1 of the adapter plate equal amounts until the setting is approximately correct. - Lock the adjusting stud nuts. - In such position the rotor clearance to the ground should be approx 50mm to 75mm for RX models, and 75mm to 125mm for all CX models.
+This clearance is adjusted by moving the skid cam plates in the slots. - Re-set the auger stripper plates on the adapter plate, FIG 11 section 7.4, to give approx 5mm clearance from the auger flights. - For machines fitted with a bearing box or solid drive shaft on the header main frame, realign the header drive as described below.